Machado joins Dodgers after deal with Orioles

 ”It’s nothing we haven’t had every year that I’ve been here.
 It’s the same,” Dodgers manager Dave Roberts said. ”We’re expected to win the World Series.
 That hasn’t changed.”

-It’s a much different situation for Machado, who went from one of baseball’s worst teams to the top of the NL West heading into the weekend.
+It’s a much different situation for Machado, who went from one of baseball’s worst teams to the top of the NL West.
 Machado made it to the playoffs twice with Baltimore, losing to the New York Yankees in the 2012 AL Division Series and falling to Toronto in the wild-card game two years ago.

 The Dodgers are trying for their sixth consecutive division championship.
 They lost to the Astros in the World Series last year.